 6.5 MAC commands

 The MAC commands are listed in Table 6-22 and Table 6-22a.
 If the column labeled “Associated” in Table 6-22 or Table 6-22a is marked with an “X,” then that MAC command shall only be sent by a DEV that is associated in the piconet or the pairnet.
-If the column labeled “Secure membership (if required)” in Table 6-22 is marked with an “X” and secure membership is required for the piconet or the pairnet, then that command shall only be sent by a DEV that has established secure membership with the PNC in the piconet or with the PRC in the pairnet.
-Because a neighbor PNC is not a member of the piconet, it sends only nonsecure MAC commands.
+If the column labeled “Secure membership (if required)” in Table 6-22 or Table 6-22a is marked with an “X” and secure membership is required for the piconet or the pairnet, then that command shall only be sent by a DEV that has established secure membership with the PNC in the piconet or with the PRC in the pairnet.
+Because a neighbor PNC is not a member of the piconet, it sends only non-secure MAC commands.
 The PNC or PRC or destination DEV shall ignore any MAC command from a DEV that is not allowed to be sent, as indicated in Table 6-22 and in Table 6-22a.
 The “Required” column indicates the type of DEVs that are required to support the command.

 Change the second paragraph of 8.2.2 in 15.3e D06 as follows: